 The WCC and The Catholic Church

-Although, thanks to divergent visions on doctrinal, moral and social questions, the Catholic Church is not a formal member of the W.C.C,
+Although the Catholic Church is not a formal member of the W.C.C, (because of divergent visions on doctrinal, moral and social questions)

 One of the many areas of cooperation is between the church and W.C.C. team is in inter-religious dialogue and cooperation.

-On on June 21 2018, Pope Francis -the third pope to visit the W.C.C. headquarters- was present for their 70th-anniversary celebrations.
+On June 21 2018, Pope Francis -the third pope to visit the W.C.C. headquarters - was present for their 70th anniversary celebrations.
 He was preceded by Pope Paul VI who went to the council headquarters on June 10, 1969 and who hailed the W.C.C. as "a marvelous movement of Christians" and by St. John Paul II who visited twice in 1982.

 "On the eve of the pope's trip, Dr Fykse Tveit, a Lutheran pastor of the Church of Norway and general secretary of the WCC since 2010, described Francis' visit as ‘a strong signal of recognition by the Catholic world; a signal that there exists a worldwide ecumenical movement, in which the Catholic Church participates.’"